 Active/Passive relationships are relative.
-If a composition has a singularly powerful area of attention, it is typically considered a focal point.
+If a composition has a singularly powerful area of visual attention, it is typically considered a focal point.
 A focal point provides an entry point and a means to help navigate a composition.
-Active/passive relationships may either begin with a single focal point or with a much broader visual zone and then involve .
+Active/passive relationships may either begin with a single focal point or with a much broader visual zone and then evolve .

 Active/Passive relationships involve dynamic vs. far less dynamic elements in a composition.
 Loud vs quiet and perhaps even quieter.
 A bright red square against a light, neutral background evokes a dynamic contrast of active vs. passive areas.
 However, the same light, neutral background would instead become highly active if black were to consume 90% of this background.